telerik/blazor-docs/_contentTemplates/slider/common.md

 * `SmallStep` - defines the step through which the slider `Value` is changed when the user drags the handle.
 Also defines where small ticks appear on the track to indicate a value that can be selected.
 Required.

-    * We recommend matching the `SmallStep` with the `LargeStep` for imroved visual appearance (e.g., multiply the `SmallStep` by the desired whole number and set that to the `LargeStep`).
+    * We recommend matching the `SmallStep` with the `LargeStep` for improved visual appearance (e.g., multiply the `SmallStep` by the desired whole number and set that to the `LargeStep`).

     * The slider starts rendering ticks from the `Min` value and so if the `Max` does not match a tick, it will not be rendered.
 For example, if `Min=0` and `Max=100` but `SmallStep=15` the final value that will render will be `90` (four times the small step) and not `100`.
 See an [example](#not-matching-ticks-steps-min-max) below.